Big Ten Academic Alliance

 In 1997-98, the Big Ten Academic Alliance initiated the DEO, an annual program of leadership development opportunities for department heads and chairs.
 Institutional team participants include seasoned veterans as well as newer department heads and chairs.

-The BTAA’s five DEO Fellows for 2023-24 from Penn State are:
+The BTAA’s five DEO Fellows for 2024-25 from Penn State are:

-Head, Geography
+Head, Finance

 College of Earth and Mineral Sciences